M. Elizabeth Boone

 320 pages; 100 colour illustrations; hardcover; 21 × 24 cm

-Spanish; translated by J. Santana Lario from the book originally published in English by Penn State University Press, University Park, 2020; jointly published by the CSA and the CEEH; 2022
+Spanish; translated by J. Santana Lario; originally published in English by Penn State University Press, 2020; jointly published by the CSA and the CEEH; 2022

 Spain and America have long used international exhibitions to create, promote, modify, and contest national identity.
 In this book, M. Elizabeth Boone investigates a series of Spanish exhibitions, with particular emphasis on the 1876, 1893, and 1915 expositions in the United States, the 1888 and 1889 fairs in Barcelona and Paris, and the 1910 celebrations of independence in Buenos Aires, Mexico City, and Santiago de Chile.
 Studying the paintings, ephemeral architectural spaces, and manifold manifestations of visual culture, Boone brings attention to the rich and understudied history of Spanish artistic production in the trans-Atlantic world.
 At the same time, she uncovers the “Spanishness” of U.S. national identity and explores the means by which Americans from Santiago de Chile to Chicago or San Diego, California, used exhibitions of Spanish art and history to mold their own modern self-image.